ILikeToasts/ILikeToasts-Sonder/docs/albums/albums.md

 Right now when adding an album here are the different things happening in the background :

 1. Retrieve the songs, album's cover, artists info (name, follower count, popularity, profile picture) from the _Spotify Web API_
 2. Call the album, artist and track endpoints of lastFM to retrieve additional information about each of these.
+(Summaries, Genres)
 3. Create the different objects in the database.
+(Album, Songs, Artists, Genres)